habuka036/wakame-vdc-wiki/en/install-guide.md

 #### Install HVA

 The HVA (HyperVisor Agent) is the part of Wakame-vdc that actually starts instances.
-On a production environment, you would likely have a dedicated bare metal host for this.
-Right now we are just going to install it on the same machine as dcmgr.
+On a production environment, you would likely have several dedicated bare metal hosts for this.
+Right now we are just going to install one HVA on the same machine as dcmgr.

 **Remark:** In this installation the instances are going to be [OpenVZ](http://openvz.org/Main_Page) containers.
 Therefore we install the OpenVz specific hva package.